astrolet/eden/README.md

 _O, eden before no node!_<br/>
 _O, node after no eden!_<br/>
-_O, sweet this ephemeris on node is!_<br/>
+_O, this ephemeris on node is!_<br/>

 DESCRIPTION
 -----------

 Try the eden(1) command.
-So far it's just a tool for using the ephemeris library from a shell.
+So far it's just a tool for using the ephemeris(3) library from a shell.

 INSTALL